lab-79/dspec/README.md

 ## Usage

-We adopt a declarative edn specification for defining stronger semantics on top of Datomic schemas.
+We adopt a declarative edn specification that we call "interfaces" for defining stronger semantics on top of Datomic schemas.

-As a developer using this library, most of your application of this library will be to convert some collection of specs to:
+As a developer using this library, most of your application of this library will be to convert some collection of data interfaces to:

 1. To Datomic schema attributes that will be added to the Datomic schema.
 2. To app data datoms in `:db.part/user` (or specified partition).
-3. To validation output that specifies if a vector of specs is invalid or in what ways they are invalid.
+3. To validation output that specifies if a vector of interfaces is invalid or in what ways they are invalid.

-Architecturally, we convert all specs into a single intermediate AST representing our entire world of interfaces, enums, and their relationships with each other (inheritance, references, etc.).
+Architecturally, we convert all data interfaces into a single intermediate AST representing our entire world of interfaces, enums, and their relationships with each other (inheritance, references, etc.).
 Then our library converts this AST to either Datomic schemas, generated app data, or validation output that we mentioned above.

-### Defining dspec Specs
+### Defining dspec interfaces

 In `dspec`, our semantic definitions are defined as data.